 Tip #7: Seek Professional Help

 Although the COVID-19 pandemic has changed life for nearly everyone, it is no excuse to stop taking care of yourself.
-Carolina Center For Recovery in Matthews, North Carolina is a dual-diagnosis treatment center.
+Carolina Center For Recovery in Charlotte, North Carolina is a dual-diagnosis treatment center.
 Our counselors are equipped to treat substance use disorder and a wide variety of co-occurring disorders, including depression.
 Our therapists work closely with individuals suffering from addiction and depression to develop comprehensive treatment plans tailored to your unique needs.
 Don’t let the pandemic stop you from getting the help you deserve, call today.

 All of the information on this page has been reviewed and verified by a certified addiction professional.